patham9/NarsGPT/README.md

 **Compared to implementing a NARS via GPT:**

 - Compared to NarsGPT (which is roughly equally capable in terms of incremental Q&A) this project translates language into the Narsese formal language via GPT and uses ONA for reasoning.
+This guarantees that conclusions are supported by the evidence and never faulty, and that representations are not ambiguous or redundant which makes belief revision easier when new evidence about a specific relation is presented to the system.

 **Already supported:**
 - NARS-style declarative inference and question answering with long-term memory storage